 Most business owners start out looking to traditional banks for financing.
-However, according to 2017 finance statistics big banks only approve 24 percent of small business loans.
+However, according to 2019 finance statistics, big banks only approve 27 percent of small business loans.
 It’s obvious by the small approval rate that their qualification criteria is stringent and that most business owners don’t qualify.

-And even if you do manage to get approved, the loan process is quite lengthy (weeks or months) and requires a large amount of paperwork and collateral.
+And even if you do manage to get approved, the loan process is quite lengthy (weeks or months), which most of us would never consider to be a “fast business loan”.
+They also require a large amount of paperwork and collateral.
 Your personal and business credit score weighs heavily in the approval equation as well.